 Deleting a subscriber’s personal data held with SmartrMail has been made simple, as now that whenever you delete a subscriber, all their personal data is erased from SmartrMail’s systems.

 In order to delete a subscriber, simply go to the ‘Customers’ tab up the top of your SmartrMail account, and then search for the subscriber’s email in the search field in the upper right of the screen.
-By clicking on the relevant email, you will be sent to that subscriber’s info page where you’ll find a blue ‘Unsubscribe’ button in the upper right.
+By clicking on the relevant email, you will be sent to that subscriber’s info page where you’ll find a ‘Delete’ button in the upper right.
 Clicking on this will remove the user from the mailing list and erase all of their personal data stored on SmartrMail’s systems too.
+Subscribers will also have the ability to delete all their personal information automatically after unsubscribing from emails.

 What does the right to be forgotten mean?